Dimensionless Anomaly Detection on Multivariate Streams with Variance Norm and Path Signature

-Table~\ref{tab:marine-path-performance} displays results for our proposed approach in comparison to the baseline, for combinations of stream transformations and values of the sub-stream length $D$.
-Signature conformance yields higher ROC AUC scores than the baseline for 30 out of 32 parameter combinations.
+Table~\ref{tab:marine-path-performance} to Table \ref{tab:marine-path-performance-updated-LOF-S} display results for our proposed approach in comparison to the baselines, for combinations of stream transformations and values of the sub-stream length $D$.
+Signature conformance yields higher ROC AUC scores than the baseline for the majority of parameter combinations.
 The maximum ROC AUC score of 0.891 is for a combination of lead-lag, time differences, and invisibility reset transformations with $D=32$km, using the signature conformance.
-Compared to the best-performing baseline parameter combination, this represents a performance gain of 6.8 percentage points.
+Compared to the best-performing baseline parameter combination for $D=32$km (IF-S), this represents a performance gain of $10$ percentage points.